AnteBucan/keyb-hr/keyb/README.md

 ```
 to compile .KL files from .KEY files.

-If there are no errors, you successfully created .KL files that you can use in DOSBox, or you can combine them in single .SYS file.
+If there are no errors, you successfully created .KL files that you can use in DOSBox.

-Run:
+To combine .KL files in a single .SYS file run:
 ```
 KLIB KEYBOARD.SYS
 KLIB KEYBOARD.SYS +HR.KL